Gary Wallis: Mike and the Mechanics (1995–present)

-From 1995 to 1999, Gary Wallis was the drummer for Mike + The Mechanics, working with Paul Young (vocals), Mike Rutherford (guitar, bass), Paul Carrack (vocals, keyboard), Tim Renwick (guitar) and Jamie Moses (guitar).
+From 1995 to 1999, Wallis was the drummer for Mike + The Mechanics, working with Paul Young (vocals), Mike Rutherford (guitar, bass), Paul Carrack (vocals, keyboard), Tim Renwick (guitar) and Jamie Moses (guitar).

 In 1997, Wallis performed with Paul Carrack's band as part of the Beautiful World album promotion.

 Wallis played on 1999 Mechanics tour, which became the last for several years, due to Paul Young's untimely death.
 In 2003, a comeback of the band was announced by Rutherford, and Wallis performed in their concert at Shepherd's Bush Empire in London, which was filmed and released as a live DVD by Eagle Rock Entertainment.

-Wallis has been the drummer for the re-formed Mike + The Mechanics, from 2011 'till present day.
+Wallis has been the drummer for the re-formed Mike + The Mechanics, from 2011 to the present day.
 He has played both in recordings and live acts, including last year's sold-out tours.
-He played on their returning album, The Road, released in April 2011, and their last-to-date album, Let Me Fly (2017).
-In 2011 he performed across the UK, Germany, and other European cities on their Hit the Road Tour, "The Hits Tour", and "Let Me Fly Tour".
-It's been announced a brand new album along 2019, while the band is touring again across Europe.
+He played on their returning album, The Road, released in April 2011, Let Me Fly (2017) and their last-to-date album, Out Of The Blue (2019).
+In 2011 he performed across the UK, Germany, and other European cities on their Hit the Road Tour, "The Hits Tour", in 2017 with "Let Me Fly Tour", and in 2019 with a greatest hits across Europe.
+For the new 2023 tour, Mike picked Phil Collins's son Nic Collins, after the last tour of Genesis (2021-2022), in which he also played drums with the group.

 Electronic drums and programming

-Gary Wallis has also worked extensively as a drum programmer.
+Wallis has also worked extensively as a drum programmer.
 In an interview for Roland UK, Wallis declared his "complete thirst for electronic drums".
 He is known for performing on an elaborate, massive drum set-up featuring both acoustic and electronic drums.
 Wallis used this configuration of instruments during his work with the German band Schiller, among others.

 Schiller (2001–2004; 2018–)

-Between 2001 and 2004 he toured Germany with the electronic ambient band Schiller, led by Christopher von Deylen.
+Between 2001 and 2004, he toured Germany with the electronic ambient band Schiller, led by Christopher von Deylen.
 During this time, he worked alongside many prominent artists, including the celebrated musical theatre singer Sarah Brightman and renowned German pop singer Peter Heppner.

 Wallis played live on Schiller's first live concert, "Voyage," on 9/19/2001 at Gum Club in Hamburg, Germany.
 Wallis also played on the Europe wide hit I Feel You.

 Wallis played percussion on Schiller's Live (Er)Leben album (2004) and drums/percussion on the Tag Und Nacht (Day and Night) album (tracks 2, 10, 15 and 18), released in 2005 by Island Records and Universal Music, Germany.
 The album was also released in Russia (2005 & 2008) and the USA (2007).

-Gary Wallis contributes drums to Schiller upcoming album "Morgenstund" and is expected to follow Christopher von Deylen on the next live tour in 2019.
+Wallis contributes drums to Schiller upcoming album "Morgenstund" and is expected to follow Christopher von Deylen on the next live tour in 2019.